weidongkl/go-yaml-migration-tool/README.md

 # go-yaml-migration-tool

-`yaml-import-migrator` is a lightweight CLI tool that scans Go projects and automatically migrates deprecated YAML imports.
+`go-yaml-migration-tool` is a lightweight CLI tool that scans Go projects and automatically migrates deprecated YAML imports.

 ## Background